TheSatoLab/EG.5.1_full/Epidemic_dynamics_modeling/README.md

 - summarize_mut_info.ver2_nextclade.py - A Python script to retrieve amino acid mutations in each SARS-CoV-2 genomic sequence compared to the original strain

 ### **Output**
-output/mutation_effect.txt: Estimated effect of each mutation on Re output/S_haplotype_Re.txt: Estimated Re of each S haplotype
+- mutation_effect.txt: Estimated effect of each mutation on Re
+- S_haplotype_Re.txt: Estimated Re of each S haplotype